 What factors affect the health of our microbiome?

 A number of factors, particularly early in life, may affect how our gut microbiome develops:

-- Babies delivered vaginally appeared to develop a microbiome with greater amounts of bacteria compared to those delivered by Caesarean section.
+- Babies delivered vaginally appear to develop a microbiome with greater amounts of bacteria compared to those delivered by Caesarean section.

-- Infants that were formula fed had a decrease in total number of bacterial species as compared to those that were breast-fed.
+- Infants who were formula-fed had fewer bacterial species as compared with those who were breast-fed.
 The breast-fed group also had a reduced risk of age-related gastroenteritis.

-- Insufficient fibre in our diet may result in the loss of certain bacteria leading to a decreased production of their helpful metabolites/end products.
+- Insufficient fibre in our diet may result in the loss of certain bacteria from our microbiome.
+This leads to a decreased production of helpful bacterial metabolites and end products.